leakless21/omoai/docs/COMPONENT_API_DOCS.md

 *   **Request Handling:** To receive and process incoming HTTP requests for audio transcription.
 *   **Pipeline Orchestration:** To manage the flow of data through the different stages of the ASR pipeline.
+*   **Script Management:** To execute and monitor the external scripts that handle ASR and post-processing.
 *   **Response Generation:** To format and deliver the final transcription results to the client.
 *   **System Monitoring:** To provide endpoints for health checks and performance metrics.